 What to Expect

-You will meet with members of the Multi-Disciplinary Team (MDT) that will work with you and your child.
+After you arrive at The Network, you will be given a tour of our facility.
+While your child waits in the lobby, you will meet with members of the Multi-Disciplinary Team (MDT) that will work with you and your child.
 Those members typically include:

 The Forensic Interview